Lega Lombarda: Transition to Lega Nord

-In 1989–1990 the LL took part in the process of federating the Northern regionalist parties, ahead of the regional elections.
-In February 1991 it was merged into Lega Nord (LN) and since then it has been the "national" section of the LN in Lombardy.
+In February 1991 the LL finally was merged with the five parties of the LL–AN alliance and newly-formed parties in the northern autonomous regions and provinces (the future Lega Vallée d'Aoste, Lega Alto Adige Südtirol, Lega Trentino, Lega Friuli and Lega Trieste) into Lega Nord (LN).
+Since then, the LL has been the "national" section of the LN in Lombardy.
 Bossi was subsequently elected federal secretary of the LN, while maintaining the role of national secretary of the LL for a while.